-Underestimated roof damage
+Why is roof damage underestimated?

 Roof damage is the most disputed item in Palm Beach County storm claims.
 Wind uplift loosens shingles and compromises underlayment without obvious damage from the ground.
 In coastal West Palm Beach, salt air and humidity already age roofing, so carriers attribute storm damage to wear.
 A thorough inspection routinely finds more than the first adjuster scoped, and the difference can be tens of thousands of dollars.

-Omitted matching and code upgrades
+What about matching and code upgrades?

 Two recoverable items carriers commonly leave off the estimate: